Live and Let Die (soundtrack): Track listing

-The original soundtrack LP ended with track 14, James Bond theme, and this version was released on CD in 1988.
-The digitally remastered CD re-release, 2003, as well as adding eight additional tracks, extended several of the original ones, such as Bond Meets Solitaire.
+The original soundtrack LP ended with track 14, "James Bond Theme", and this version was released on CD in 1988.
+The digitally remastered CD re-release, 2003, as well as adding eight additional tracks, extended several of the original ones, such as "Bond Meets Solitaire".
 Except as noted, all tracks composed by George Martin.
+In 2023, La La Land Records released a 2 disc expanded edition for the 50th anniversary of the movie.